gdsbook/book/notebooks/08_point_pattern_analysis.md

 From the point of view of DBSCAN, a cluster is a concentration of at least `m` points, each of them within a distance of `r` of at least another point in the cluster.
 Following this definition, the algorithm classifies each point in our pattern into three categories:

 * *Noise*, for those points outside a cluster.
-* *Cores*, for those points inside a cluster whith at least `m` points in the cluster within distance `r`.
+* *Cores*, for those points inside a cluster with at least `m` points in the cluster within distance `r`.
 * *Borders* for points inside a cluster with less than `m` other points in the cluster within distance `r`.

-The flexibility (but also some of the limitations) of the algorithm resides in that both `m` and `r` need to be prespecified by the user before running DBSCAN.
+The flexibility (but also some of the limitations) of the algorithm resides in that both `m` and `r` need to be specified by the user before running DBSCAN.
 This is a critical point, as their value can influence significantly the final result.
 Before exploring this in greater depth, let us get a first run at computing `DBSCAN` in Python:

 ```python